Answered By: Jon Morris Last Updated: Jul 05, 2018 Views: 80

 -The authors of scholarly articles know what they are writing about: they typically have degrees and/or years of experience in the field.
 They make clear their credentials and professional affiliations.

 You will also be required by your professors to make use of peer reviewed articles: these are scholarly articles that have been evaluated and critiqued by multiple anonymous experts in the target field of scholarship before being published.
 Typically you can find 'Peer Reviewed' as a refining option in most of our databases, such as those in ProQuest.

 Can books be peer reviewed?
-While books can certainly be scholarly (look for the qualifications above), they do not go through the same blinded evaluation and critiquing process as peer reviewed journal articles, so they are not generally considered peer reviewed in the same way as the articles.
+While books can certainly be scholarly (look for the qualifications above), they do not go through the same blind evaluation and critiquing process as peer reviewed journal articles, so they are not generally considered peer reviewed in the same way as the articles.